parthkumar123/SampleNodeApplication/README.md

-How to start
+=> How to start application
    use command 'npm run dev'